-The Statistical Package Software for Social Sciences (IBM SPSS Windows version 20 of 2011) was used to analyse all data collected for different parameters.
-Data on height and root collar diameter were subjected to Analysis of Variance (ANOVA) to determine differences among the seedlings for their growth using the Least Significance Difference test at 5% level.
-Analysis of variance was also carried out to test the effect of seed treatments on the seeds (Aref et al., 2011) using the data collected on germination.
-Data were presented through the use of tables, graphs and pie charts.
+The Statistical Software for Social Sciences (IBM SPSS Windows version 20) was used to analyse all data collected for different parameters.
+Data on height and root collar diameter were subjected to ANOVA to determine differences among the seedlings for their growth using the Least Significance Difference test at 5% level.
+Analysis of variance was carried out to test the effect of seed treatments on the seeds (Aref et al., 2011) using the data collected on germination.

+CHAPTER 4

-CHAPTER 4: RESULTS
+RESULTS

-4.1 GERMINATION OF E. ABYSSINICA ACROSS DIFFERENT PRETREATMENT METHODS
+4.1 GERMINATION OF E.ABYSSINICA ACROSS DIFFERENT PRETREATMENT METHODS